-Top Online Clinical Nurse Specialist Programs
+Top Online Clinical Nurse Specialist Programs (2024)

 Find NP Schools

-An aspiring CNS may choose to earn a master’s degree in nursing, doctor of nursing practice, or post-master’s certificate.
-Entry points vary, but all online CNS programs, no matter the degree pathway, require a valid RN license.
+An aspiring CNS may choose to earn a master’s degree in nursing (MSN), a doctor of nursing practice (DNP), or a post-master’s certificate.
+Entry points vary, but all online CNS programs require a valid RN license no matter the degree pathway.
 Many are designed for BSN-prepared registered nurses, but others may accept nurses with an associate’s degree in nursing, a non-nursing bachelor’s degree, or a master of science in nursing (MSN).

-A clinical nurse specialist is an advanced practice registered nurse who must earn a graduate degree and become certified as a CNS through the American Nurses Credentialing Center (ANCC) or the American Association of Critical-Care Nurses (AACN).
+A clinical nurse specialist is an advanced practice registered nurse who must earn a graduate degree in nursing and become certified as a CNS through the American Nurses Credentialing Center (ANCC) or the American Association of Critical-Care Nurses (AACN).

 Online Clinical Nurse Specialist Program Rankings

-These distance-based education programs are usually fully online with practicums local to the student, or mostly online with minimal campus visits required.
+These distance-based programs are usually entirely or primarily online, with practicums local to the student, and minimal campus visits required.
 The top online clinical nurse specialist programs listed here are ranked by cost, admissions flexibility, and program variety.

 At NPSchools.com, we aim to maintain a comprehensive listing of online APRN programs that meet our criteria, and we seek to ensure the accuracy of all of the data on our website.
 That said, advanced nursing education is a dynamic space.
 Should you find an error or a missing program, please contact us to bring it to our attention.

-Clinical Nurse Specialist Career and Salary Data
+Clinical Nurse Specialist Career & Salary

 The BLS doesn’t track growth specifically for clinical nurse specialists, but it does have figures for two related occupations.